Volunteering Step-by-Step

 - Phone or mail the MoD or IDF (the contacts are in our reply to your

-clarifying open questions, particularly about enlistment and service
+for clarifying open questions, particularly about enlistment and service

 options.